grahamstark/referendums/bes/docs/brexit_model_discussion.md

 **Notes To The Article**

-The Commonspace CMS system unfortunately chopped out the articles footnotes, so I'll reproduce them here:
+The Commonspace CMS system unfortunately chopped out the article's footnotes, so I'll reproduce them here:

 *Matthew Goodwin and Oliver Heath Study* : The study was completed after the vote but before the edition of the BES with the actual data on the Brexit vote had been released; instead, Goodwin and Heath model *intention* to vote (6 months before), which is a good though not